UB> Collections

 - The exported collections file will include the Account Number, Account Balance, Service Code and Service Description for each account included in the batch.

-- The Configuration drop-down menu will display the standard Springbrook export format as well as any custom export formats that have been created for the Collections process.
+- Select a Configuration for the export file.- The Configuration drop-down menu will display the standard Springbrook export format as well as any custom export formats that have been created for the Collections process.

 - Select (Standard) to generate the a basic export file based on standard Springbrook parameters.

 - Custom export configurations are created and maintained on the Export Configuration Maintenance window (SS> Maintenance> Export Configuration).
-Click here for information on Export Configuration Maintenance.
+Click here for information on Export Configuration Maintenance.- Please work with your third-party agency when creating and testing a custom export configuration.

 - Check the Group details by service group toggle to group the line items in the export file by the service group the services are assigned to.